A new US study has found hiring managers believe emotional intelligence is more important than a candidate’s IQ, HR Communication reports.

 Does your organisation hire for IQ or EQ?

 Are you measuring EQ in your workplace?

-- Plutchik’s Wheel of Emotions: A Guide to Understanding Emotions - April 27, 2017
+- Plutchik’s Wheel of Emotions: Explore the Emotion Wheel - April 27, 2017

 - 10 Emotionally Intelligent Ways to Guarantee Success - January 24, 2012